grillbaer/esp32-geiger-counter/README.md

 # DRAFT Circuit Sketch - Schematics

 This is a draft version of the circuit sketch, drawn with KiCad, files are in folder `hardware`.
-It may still contain errors since I've quickly drawn it from my head and from re-engineering the breadboard above.
+It may still contain errors since I've quickly drawn it from my head and from reverse-engineering the breadboard above.

 ![Schematics](media/kicad-circuit-sketch.png)